Kevin McCloud’s dos and don’ts for building a Grand Design

-Kevin McCloud highlights his top advice for building your own Grand Designs, and while avoiding the common pitfalls.
+Kevin presents his advice for building your own Grand Designs while avoiding the common pitfalls

-Our editor-at-large shares his tips for building the home of your dreams while avoiding the pitfalls that come with creating a Grand Designs inspired house.
+Our editor-at-large Kevin McCloud shares his tips for building the home of your dreams while avoiding the pitfalls that come with creating a Grand Designs inspired house.

 Plan, Plan, Plan